ringsce/kayte-lang/README.md

     print(i);
 }

-5. Error Handling 🟡
+5. Error Handling ✅
-Partially Implemented: The try-catch mechanism is in the proof-of-concept stage.
+Implemented: The try-catch mechanism is now fully functional.
+The compiler generates jump instructions and the VM manages an exception handler stack, allowing for robust runtime error handling.

 try {
     var result = riskyOperation();